Carter907/streamline/README.md

 ```
 run the installation.
 ```
-./install.sh
+./gradlew install
 ```
-Follow the instructions and have fun.
+Follow the instructions to run the the brn jar.

 ### Usage